A Harvard study is going viral among anti-vaxxers. The author says they are all wrong.

-Anti-vaxxers say that they’ve found a smoking gun: a new blue-chip paper that proves COVID vaccines are ineffective.
+Anti-vaxxers say they’ve found a smoking gun: a new blue-chip paper that proves COVID vaccines are ineffective.

-The vaccine “doesn’t stop you from getting [COVID] at all,” claimed Daniel Horowitz, a senior editor at the Blaze, in in a tweet promoting a column he wrote trumpeting the research.
+The vaccine “doesn’t stop you from getting [COVID] at all,” claimed Daniel Horowitz, a senior editor at the Blaze, in a tweet promoting a column he wrote trumpeting the research.
 The headline: “Harvard researcher finds absolutely no correlation between vax rates and COVID cases globally.”
-Supporters of Horowitz’s perspective tweeted the piece and posted it on Facebook, where it received over 4,000 interactions, including 2,600 shares, according to data from Crowdtangle, the Facebook-owned analytics company.
+Supporters of Horowitz’s perspective tweeted the piece and posted it on Facebook, where it received more than 4,000 interactions, including 2,600 shares, according to data from CrowdTangle, the Facebook-owned analytics company.

 Alas, there’s just one problem for Horowitz and company: S.V.
 Subramanian, the Harvard professor of population health and geography behind the paper, says the vaccine doubters are completely wrong.